 Some document cameras are wireless, some are not.
 The wireless document cameras are typically more expensive than the wired document cameras (USB cord).

-In this post, I’m going to cover the best document cameras for online teaching, distance learning, and for math, art and other subjects.
+In this post, I’m going to cover the best document cameras for online teaching, distance learning, and for math, art and additional subjects studied in school and via remote learning.

 - Related: How to Use a Document Camera with Zoom | Guide